google/applied-machine-learning-intensive/v2/04_classification/07_saving_and_loading_models/slides.md

 ```

 <!--
 There is also the concept of freezing graphs.
-Some models, such as the one that we are going to use in this lab and in our next project, are distributed in this manner.
+Some models, such as the one we're going to use in this lab and in our next project, are distributed in this manner.

 In order to "unfreeze" a graph, you must first load the graph into a `GraphDef` object.
 Notice that this is a TensorFlow version 1 compatibility layer object.
 This process is useful for loading models built in TensorFlow version 1.
 -->